-This guide on how to appeal your AVI assessment is a publication of the Crosstown Coalition of Taxpayers (CCT).
-CCT's purpose in publishing this guide is to provide general information to its members, friends and residents of Philadelphia about Actual Value Initiative (AVI) assessment appeals.
+This guide on how to appeal your assessment is a publication of the Crosstown Coalition.
+The purpose in publishing this guide is to provide general information to its members, friends and residents of Philadelphia about assessment appeals.
 This guide is not intended, nor should it be used, as a substitute for specific legal advice.
 Persons using this guide may not rely on it for legal guidance.
-AVI assessments can involve many complex and difficult issues in some cases.
+Assessments can involve many complex and difficult issues in some cases.

 This guide is not intended for all property owners in all circumstances.
-Property owners with complicated cases should consult a lawyer.
-The guide does not cover commercial properties and multi-unit rental properties.
+Property owners with complicated cases, large commercial or multi-unit rental properties should consult a lawyer.
 Your specific circumstances may require the attention of experienced legal counsel.
 Do not rely on this guide as a substitute for legal counsel.
+All information, links & forms are current only as of publication date, June 7, 2022.
+The city may make changes to dates, forms, etc. at any time.